sauthiem/Tropho/README.md

 [Sauthier P, Breguet M, Rozenholc A, Sauthier M. Quebec Trophoblastic Disease Registry.
 Int J Gynecol Cancer.
 2015;25(4):729-733](https://ijgc.bmj.com/content/25/4/729.long)

 # Licence
-Under APGL v3.
+ - APGL v3.
-No warranty.
-This database is not approved or certified for clinical use.
+ - This database is not approved or certified for clinical use.